arunav-bhattacharya/learning-kotlin/README.md

       }
     ```

-### Enum Classes
+### 3.e.
+Enum Classes

+- Enum classes are used for creating a bunch of enumerated values.
+- We can customize and iterate over them as well.
 - Each `enum` constant is an object.
 Enum constants are separated with commas.
-- Enum constants can also declare their own anonymous classes with their corresponding methods, as well as overriding base methods.
+- Enum constants can override base methods.
-- **If the enum class defines any members, separate the enum constant definitions from the member definitions with a semicolon.**
+- **When enum class has any members, the enum constants must be separated from the member definitions with a semicolon.**

     ```kotlin